nasa/fprime/docs/UsersGuide/best/ground-interface.md

 ### Driver

-Drivers manager hardware communications.
+Drivers manage hardware communications.
 These can be simple hardware interfaces (e.g. TCP or UART) or far more complex constructs (e.g. radios, spacecraft buses).
 From the perspective of F´, the driver has two functions: provide incoming data, and handle outgoing data.

 **Note:** typically projects use a single driver to handle both input and output, however; two drivers may be used to if differing behavior is needed for uplink and downlink.(e.g. UDP downlink for speed and  Tcp uplink reliability).

-All drivers implement an input port used to send data out to the hardware.
-Drivers implement at least one of two methods to receive data: an input port to poll to ask for data and an output read port for asynchronous data, which often is supported by a read thread.
-Generic drivers implement both such that they can be used in a threaded context or rate group driven calling context.
+All drivers implement an input port receiving data from the framer.
+The driver should write input data to the hardware the driver manages.
+Drivers implement at least one of two methods to retrieve data from hardware: an input port to poll for available data and an output read port for asynchronous data, which often is supported by a read thread.
+Generic drivers implement both such that they can be used in a threaded context or rate group driven polling context.
+The driver is responsible for reading the data from the hardware in either context.

 **Note:** the F´ uplink layer is compatible with both polling and receiving drivers as described in **Uplink** below.